-Get physical.
-Aim to get a minimum of 30 minutes of (moderate-intensity) activity at least five times a week.
-Activities might include a brisk walk, jogging, riding a bike, swimming – even gardening or heavy housework.If you don’t have a 30-minute block of time free, even 10-minute bursts of activity three times throughout the day is helpful.
-Consider wearing a device that keeps track of the number of steps you take each day so that you know your starting point.
+- Get physical.
+Aim to get at least 30 minutes of (moderate-intensity) activity five times a week.
+Activities might include a brisk walk, jogging, riding a bike, swimming – even gardening or heavy housework.
+Even 10-minute bursts of activity three times during the day is helpful.
+Consider wearing a device that tracks the number of steps you take so that you know your starting

-As with any goal, start small.
+- As with any goal, start small.
 Make sure you are setting yourself up for success.

-Limit alcohol.
+- Limit alcohol.
 Too much alcohol can raise triglyceride levels and blood pressure.